Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Potential Cause #1: No free shipping defined

-If you want your free shipping coupon to actually work you need to make it possible to actually get free shipping.
+If you want your free shipping coupon to actually work you need to make it possible to get free shipping.
+No free shipping enabled = no possible way for the system to grant you your free shipping.

-Potential Cause #2: Coupon Has Been Restricted
+Potential Cause #2: Coupon has been restricted

 WooCommerce has coupon features that restrict the number of usages of the coupon.
 This will also apply to coupons that just grant free shipping.